Aykhan-Salmanov100/Translator/README.md

 - You can swap between the source and target languages by clicking the "⇄" button.
 - Translation history is saved locally on your computer.

----

-**Note:** If you encounter any issues or have suggestions for improvement, feel free to reach out to us!
-Happy translating! 🌍✨